davidk/Dockerfiles/README.md

 This is loosely enforced, but the arrangement is usually a combination of: `github_username/project`.
 If it builds a project within a project, the naming can be a bit more creative to indicate what it is.

-### Instructions
+### Instructions / docgen format

 There is a script to extract the instructions from each Dockerfile's headers.
 The headers are stripped of leading \#'s and dropped into a `README.md`.
 To update every README, run `docgen.sh` in the root of this repository (you may want to inspect it first, to see what it does).

-### docgen format
+The docgen script makes the following assumptions:

-The docgen isn't a special parser or something, but it expects this:
+* Each Dockerfile has a `.dockerfile` postfix

 * The first line is the header of the README, and gets a leading \# added to make it a title